alamgirqazi/blog/books.md

 <br>

 Definitely a Life-changing book for me.
 Brene Brown has been an inspiration.
 Her two books (this one and "The Gifts of Imperfection") are definitely must read for everyone.
-Brene Brown talks about the problems that we face everyday and how we can overcome problems such as vulnerability and shame.
+Brene Brown talks about the difficulties that we face everyday and how we can overcome problems such as vulnerability and shame.
 See my reading-notes [Daring Greatly - Brene Brown](https://alamgirqazi.github.io/blog/DaringGreatly)
 <hr>